Skip to Content

 You can even grow them outdoors if you live where the nighttime temps don’t fall below 50 F. However, they will not tolerate direct sun, and you need to plant them where they will be protected.
 They do best on a porch or under a tree, where they will be shaded from the sun during the hottest part of the day.

-Or you can put your plant outside during the summer and bring it in when the weather starts to cool down in the fall.
+You can also put your plant outside during the summer and bring it in when the weather starts to cool down in the fall.

 Just remember that they do not tolerate cold and are not frost-hardy.
 Be sure to bring your plant in before daytime temps drop much below 50 degrees.